Dallen Doke

-Dallen Ramadhan Rovani Doke (born 2 January 1998) is an Indonesian professional football player who last played for RANS Nusantara.
+Dallen Ramadhan Rovani Doke (born 2 January 1998) is a former Indonesian football player who last played for RANS Nusantara.
 Although he mainly plays as a full-back, he can also play as a centre-back.

 Club career

 Bali United

 On 9 March 2018, Dallen officially signed a two-year contract with Liga 1 club Bali United.
 He made his professional debut for Bali United in a 4–0 win against PS Sumbawa Barat in 2018 Piala Indonesia.
 And then made his professional debut in Liga 1 when Bali United got a 2–0 victory against PSM Makassar on 11 July 2018.
 On 2 December 2019, Bali United won the championship for the first time in their history, becoming the seventh club to win the Liga 1 after second placed Borneo draw to PSM, followed by a win in Semen Padang, giving Bali United a 17-point lead with only four games left.